MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

    port and scheme with "_", then concatenating them with the host name, resulting in a domain name like "_8443._https.www.example.com.".

-2. When a prior CNAME or HTTPSSVC record has aliased to an HTTPSSVC record, RRName shall be the name of the alias target.
+2. When a prior CNAME or SVCB record has aliased to an SVCB record, RRName shall be the name of the alias target.

 Note that none of these forms alter the HTTPS origin or authority.
 For example, clients MUST continue to validate TLS certificate